 5. People skills are crucial

-Relationships are the key to success in the construction business, according to McSweeney.
+According to McSweeney, relationships are the key to success in the construction business.

 McSweeney says he always makes sure clients feel comfortable with him: “You have to know how to listen.
 You have to know how to communicate.
 You have to know how to build trust with people.”